Asrst/taxon-search/README.md

 ### How to install and setup an Elasticsearch server locally

 Before you go ahead make sure you have [docker](https://docker.com/) installed and available in your system.
+The below steps are required only for the initial setup.
+To re-run an existing docker container, run `docker start my_es_server` and enter the previously saved password if prompted.

 1. Create the elasticsearch server:
     ```bash